 The only problem is, there are hundreds of options on the market!
 Unless you’re a physical therapist, it can be difficult to tell the difference between the ones that are actually ergonomic, and the ones that just have the word on their label.

 That’s why we’ve put this guide together!
 We know that everybody is different, and requires a different recipe for comfort.
 We’ve done some extensive research, and chosen options to suit every body type and every budget range!

 You’ll find in-depth reviews of all our favorites below, as well as a quick guide to help you choose the best option for you!

-To get you started, here’s a quick glance of our top three!
+To get you started, here’s a quick glance at our top three!

 1. Amazon Basics Low Back

 Even if you’re constrained by a tight budget, you shouldn’t have to sacrifice comfort.
 That’s why we’re fans of these Amazon Basics models.

 They’re simple, sturdy, and comfortable for people who have to sit at a desk and can’t afford premium solutions.
 This model is ideal for shorter people, as well as taller people who like strong low-back support.